Are Sports Dangerous?

 More Dangerous — Cricket

 Cricket players get a lot of stick from the rest of the sporting world.
-"They wear too much padding", "They cannot handle a bit of rain".
-But that padding is there for a reason because the cricket ball is one of the deadliest weapons in any sport.
+"They wear too much padding" "They cannot handle a bit of rain".
+But that padding is there because the cricket ball is one of the deadliest weapons in any sport.

 In 2014 the sporting world was reminded of this when Australian intentional Phillip Hughes died after being stuck on the head.
-It was an incredibly unfortunate bounce, one that resulted in almost immediate unconsciousness.
+It was an incredibly unfortunate bounce that resulted in almost immediate unconsciousness.
 But many freak accidents like this have occurred over the years.

-Players have been hit in the head and chest, suffering quick and even instant death as a result.
-If you discount cardiac events and focus purely on impact, cricket is one of the most dangerous ball sports of all.
+If you discount cardiac events and focus purely on impact, cricket is one of the most dangerous ball sports.
+Players have been hit in the head and chest, suffering quick and even instant death.
 How is that for a shocker?